 How are "Non-Donation Revenues" and "Expenses" Calculated?
-For purposes of the foregoing eligibility criteria, "non-donation revenues" are defined as all of the revenue items described on Part VIII of the IRS Form 990, except revenue from (i) fundraising events, (ii) federated campaigns, (iii) membership dues, (iv) any contribution from donor advised funds described in line 1f of Part VIII (with exceptions for grants from private foundations that are disbursed over the course of more than one calendar year and any "specified property" contributed other than money, stocks, bonds and other securities, provided such property is not sold by the Nonprofit Organization in a transaction unrelated to its tax-exempt purposes).
+For purposes of the foregoing eligibility criteria, "non-donation revenues" are defined as all of the revenue items described on Part VIII of the IRS Form 990, except revenue from (i) fundraising events, (ii) federated campaigns, (iii) membership dues, (iv) any contributions from donor advised funds described in line 1d of Part VIII, and (v) all other contributions, gifts, grants, and similar amounts in line 1f of Part VIII (with exceptions for grants from private foundations that are disbursed over the course of more than one calendar year and any "specified property" contributed other than money, stocks, bonds and other securities, provided such property is not sold by the Nonprofit Organization in a transaction unrelated to its tax-exempt purposes).

 "Expenses" equal total expenses minus depreciation, depletion, and amortization.
 "Total expenses" equal total expenses as defined in IRS Form 990 Part IX Line 25 minus depreciation, depletion and amortization as defined in IRS Form 990 Part IX Line 22.
-For purposes of the ratio of liquid assets to average daily expenses, a Nonprofit Organization should calculate average daily expenses as its total expenses for 2019, as described above, divided by 365.